sapphire-clouds/Nush/README.md

-# nush — New Unix Shell
+# NUSH: New Unix Shell

 > A custom UNIX shell written from scratch in **C**, implementing core and advanced shell functionality.